SameerSDurgoji/VSD_Advanced_Physical_Design/README.md

 ### 16 Mask CMOS process ###

+16 Mask process is the process of fabricating the CMOS gates and ICs using 16 different masks.
+It consists of the following steps:

-1. Selection of the substrate:
+1. Selection of the substrate.

-A suitable substrate is chosen with appropriate resistance, doping level and orientation.
-It should be kept in mind that the substrate doping level should be less than well doping.
-Eg. P type substrate, high resistivity(5-50 ohms), doping level(10^15 per sq.cm), orientation(100).

-2. Creating active region for transistors:
+2. Creating active region for transistors.

-On the P substrate, 40nm of SiO2 and 80nm of Si3N4, 1um of photoresist is deposited. **Mask 1** is used to cover the part of photoresist below which active region is to be created.
-After exposing to UV light, the mask will be removed.
-The Si3N4 will be etched out and then the photoresist is removed.
-This is the placed in oxidation furnace and field oxide is grown.

-3. N well and P well formation:
+3. N well and P well formation.
-4. Formation of gate:
+4. Formation of gate.
-5. Lightly Doped Drain formation:
+5. Lightly Doped Drain formation.
-6. Source & Drain formation:
+6. Source & Drain formation.
-7. Steps to form Contacts and Interconnects:
+7. Formation of Contacts and Interconnects.
-8. Higher level metal formation:
+8. Higher level metal formation.

 ## Lab Exercises ##